Lemon and Honey Glazed Chicken Thighs – Juicy chicken thighs coated with spices and glazed with honey and lemon.

 Unlike most people, I don’t mind at all cranking up the oven during hot weather.
 I figure that’s one of the multitude of reasons that air conditioning was invented and I might as well take advantage of it.

 Maybe it’s my southern genes.
 I believe it’s genetically hard-wired into some of us to not mind hot weather.
-I actually look forward to it.
-I hate winter that much.
+Honestly, I actually look forward to it.
+I dislike winter that much.
 Winter makes me miserable.

 Of course, you could make this with wings, a whole cut up chicken, or any pieces you like, but the thigh is the tastiest, juiciest part to me.
 I know everyone sings the praises of the white pieces, but they can be just a bit dry.
 Especially if you’re baking them for any length of time.

 Pair this glazed chicken with a fresh tossed salad and a side of corn on the cob for a summer evening treat!